cappie/mods-factorio-Wood_Gasification/README.md

 Wood gasification turns lots of wood into a small amount of petroleum gas and tar.
 Tar can be turned into solid fuel or heavy oil.

-This mod is an update for the 0.14 mod 'Wood Gas' which was discontinued; It's my attempt to upgrade 'Wood Gas' (0.14 only) to 0.15 and continue the development of the mod.
+This mod is an update for the 0.14 mod 'Wood Gas' which was discontinued; It's my attempt to upgrade 'Wood Gas' (0.14 only) to 0.15+ and continue the development of the mod.
 The original author of 'Wood Gas' may contact me if he wants me to take this down.
-I just wanted to have it in my 0.15 games :)
+I just wanted to have it in my 0.15+ games :)

 # Changelog:
+0.5.1:
+- Added the Github page as the homepage URL in the info.json

+0.5.0:
+- Upgraded the mod to be compatible with 0.16.x

 0.4.0:
 - Put everything up on Github.
 I will be accepting pull requests, so go right ahead!